hypertidy/anglr/README.md

 install.packages("graticule")
 ```

-If you are still feeling adventurous, 'rangl' can be installed from Github.
+If you are still feeling adventurou s, 'rangl' can be installed from Github.
 This will also ensure that the latest version of 'spbabel' is installed, until I get around to updating that on CRAN.

 ``` r
 devtools::install_github("r-gris/rangl")